michaelliao/mysql-warp/README.md

         database: 'warp'
     });

 You should set at lease the 4 options above.
-For more options please refer [https://github.com/felixge/node-mysql/blob/master/Readme.md#connection-options].
+For more options please refer [mysql connection options](https://github.com/felixge/node-mysql/blob/master/Readme.md#connection-options).
 And please NOTE the default `charset` is set to `UTF8_GENERAL_CI`, so make sure your mysql server has configured using charset of UTF8.

 You may find those options are useful: